jasonchen2023/Search-Engine/README.md

 # Search Engine

-A search engine that takes in a query from user and returns a set of documents found based on frequency of query appearance.
+A search engine written in C that takes in a query from user and returns a set of documents found based on frequency of query appearance.

 ## Crawler